Divorce Procedure and Requirements

 With the help of a mediator, the majority of contested proceedings can be ultimately resolved on an uncontested basis.

-The role of lawyers
+The role of lawyers in divorce

 In order to save costs, you may want to file a divorce without hiring a lawyer.
 However, remember that you will still be subject to the procedures and technicalities of the court proceedings.
 The Court will treat you the same as someone who was represented by a lawyer, and the Family Justice Courts will not give legal advice for any divorce cases.